 Alienware makes some competent monitors, but specs are only part of the equation.
 Dell’s gaming sub-brand is also known for its aesthetics, and the Alienware AW2720HF doesn’t disappoint.
 It looks gorgeous, and is one of the best 240Hz monitors.

 Features include a large 27-inch screen with a Full HD resolution, 1ms response time, and an IPS panel.
 It also sports Nvidia G-Sync and AMD FreeSync support for both team green and red.
 It is also relatively affordable for an Alienware monitor with these specs!

 Samsung Odyssey G7

 Samsung’s Odyssey G7 is the larger, more powerful sibling to the Odyssey G5, one of our favorite 144Hz monitors.
-The two displays are twins in many ways — crisp QHD resolutions, vivid 27-inch displays, and clever 1000R curvatures, to name a few.
+Otherwise, the two displays are twins in many ways — crisp QHD resolutions, vivid 27-inch displays, and clever 1,000R curvatures, to name a few.
 You’re also looking at a lightning-fast 1ms response time and both G-Sync and Freesync compatibility.

 Lenovo Legion Y25-25

 The Lenovo Legion family is loved worldwide for its blend of style and performance, and the Y25-25 offers just another dose of everything you want.
 It’s unmistakably Lenovo, and the stand is one of the most adjustable that you’ll find on this list.
 You can change the height, tilt, and rotation for peak performance.
 Lenovo’s 24.5-inch display is just the right size if you want to add more than one monitor to your desk.